SuperCowPowers/space_bots/docs/admin_notes.md

 ### Tox Background

 Tox will install the SageMaker Sandbox package into a blank virtualenv and then execute all the tests against the newly installed package.
-So if everything goes okay, you know the pypi package installed fine and the tests (which pull from the installed `sagesand` package) also ran okay.
+So if everything goes okay, you know the pypi package installed fine and the tests (which pull from the installed `space_bots` package) also ran okay.

 ### Make sure ALL tests pass